-By: Vijay Kumar - Senior Developer
+Research By: Vijay Kumar - Lead Tech Researcher

 The Skill Change Index (And Why You Shouldn't Panic)